VoNo1412/be-journey/README.md

 - **Task Management:**
   - Users can create tasks, set deadlines, assign priorities, and assign tasks to other users.
   - Admin or project managers can assign tasks to specific users.
-  - Users can track their assigned tasks, mark them as in progress, and complete the
+  - Users can track their assigned tasks, mark them as in progress, and complete
+  - Follow all list to do and progress

 - **API Integration:**
   - RESTful API endpoints are created with NestJS, ensuring efficient task and habit management.